 - ii.
-To add a logical operator, click the Logical button, choose between All Of, Not, and Any Of from the drop-down menu, and then drag the block into a valid drop point in the rule set above. - iii.
-Continue combining logical operators and environment conditions, and when finished, click Save Changes. - 8.
-(Optional) Add response attributes, retrieved from the user entry in the identity repository, into the headers of the request at policy decision time.
-The policy agent for the protected resources/applications or the protected resources/applications themselves retrieve the policy response attributes to customize or personalize the application.
+To add a logical operator, select the Logical button, choose between All Of, Not, and Any Of from the drop-down list, and then drag the block into a valid drop point in the rule set above. - iii.
+Continue combining logical operators and environment conditions, and when finished, select Save Changes. - 8.
+(Optional) You can add response attributes, retrieved from the user entry in the identity repository, into the headers of the request at policy decision time (not available for the OAuth2 Scope resource type).
+The web or Java agent for the protected resources/applications or the protected resources/applications themselves retrieve the policy response attributes to customize or personalize the application.
 Policy response attributes come in two formats: subject attributes and static attributes.